poindexter12/jellyfin-smartplaylist-plugin/README.md

-# Smart Playlist Plugin for Jellyfin
+# Smarter Playlist Plugin for Jellyfin

 ## Overview

-This is an attempt to make a smart playlist similar to what iTunes, Plex, and other media players have.
+This is an attempt to make a smarter playlist similar to what iTunes, Plex, and other media players have.
 It is still in early development and has some limitations which will not be able to be resolved until Jellyfin impliments some features.

 Note: The playlist json format is still in flux as I figure things out.

 ## How to Install

 To use this plugin download the DLL and place it in your plugin directory.
-Once launched you should find in your data directory a folder called "SmarterPlaylist".
+Once launched you should find in your data directory a folder called "SmartererPlaylist".
 Your JSON files describing a playlist go in here.

 ## Configuration